 Skip to main content

-After a long day of fasting from sunrise to sunset, there’s nothing more comforting than a homemade meal that brings everyone together.
+After a long day of fasting from sunrise to sunset, nothing feels better than a homemade meal that brings everyone together.

-Kofta bi Seniyah; which translates to “Kofta in the pan” is one of those dishes that fills the house with warmth and mouth-watering aromas.
-Juicy kofta patties, roasted golden potatoes, sweet tomatoes, onions, and peppers all simmer in a rich, flavourful tomato sauce.
-It’s hearty, nostalgic, and best enjoyed with rice or fresh pita bread!
+Kofta bi Seniyah, which means “Kofta in the pan”, is one of those dishes that fills the house with warmth and the most amazing aromas.
+Juicy kofta patties, golden roasted potatoes, sweet tomatoes, onions, and peppers all simmer together in a rich, flavourful tomato sauce.

 Ingredients